RADutchie/pygeochemtools/docs/source/getting_started.rst

 Installing the Library
 ======================

+``pygeochemtools`` requires Python version 3.8 or greater.

 You can use pip to install ``pygeochemtools`` into a new virtual environment.

 .. code-block:: bash